codeenigma/ce-vm/README.md

 a more mature product and performs more consistently across all the target platforms.

 After that, we're open to suggestion!
+Also be sure to check the [contributing/maintainers guide](https://github.com/codeenigma/ce-vm/blob/master/README.md)